LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

        'PS ' + $(Get-Location) + '> '
    }

-A virtual environment setup (i.e. the currently defined registries and installed packs) can be saved into a file (e.g. ``requirements.lgt``) using the ``packs::save/1`` predicate:
+A virtual environment setup (i.e., the currently defined registries and installed packs) can be saved into a file (e.g., ``requirements.lgt``) using the ``packs::save/1`` predicate:

 ::